TrialAndErrror/Fetcher/README.md

 Run your native video player to access the video files in each directory.

+## Audio Files:
+If you wish to capture audio only, add the prefix [AUDIO] to the filename of your CSV file; Fetcher will recognize this tag and only download the audio from the URLs.
+Currently it still downloads them as mp4 files, but with no video, thus reducing the file size.

 ## Technical Tips:
 The url detection is handled in fetcher.fetch.read_spreadsheet().
 It matches based on string.startswith(), so if you run into errors with Fetcher detecting headings as urls, check that piece out.